 ~ Mass ~

-Mass: the measure of the amount of matter (atoms) in an object.
+Mass: the measure of the amount of matter (collection of atoms) in an object.

 Mass is measured in metric units of grams. (g)

-Mass is measured using a triple beam balance (shown below).
+Mass is measured using an electronic pan balance or triple beam balance (shown below).

 degrees Celsius (Centigrade)